Set This Circus Down

-Set This Circus Down is the sixth studio album by American country music singer Tim McGraw.
-It was released in April 2001 via Curb Records.
-The album produced four singles, all of which reached number one on the US Billboard Hot Country Songs chart.
+Set This Circus Down is the sixth studio album by American country music artist Tim McGraw.
+It was released on April 24, 2001 by Curb Records.
+The album produced four singles, all of which reached No. 1 on the US Billboard Hot Country Songs chart.

 Content

 The first single from his album is "Grown Men Don't Cry" released in March 2001 and was written by Tom Douglas and Steve Seskin.
 "Angry All the Time", the second single, was originally recorded by its writer, Bruce Robison, on his 1996 self-titled album.
 "The Cowboy in Me" is the third single, and it reached Number One one week after McGraw's duet with Jo Dee Messina, "Bring On the Rain".
 "Unbroken" became the album's final single in May 2002.
 "Things Change" is a studio recording of a song which McGraw had previously recorded as a live version, which reached #34 on the country charts in 2000 from unsolicited airplay.
 Another track from this album is "Telluride".
 Despite reaching #52, it wasn't officially released as a single.
 It also appears on Josh Gracin's 2008 album We Weren't Crazy, from which it was released as a single in December 2008.
 "Angel Boy" was made into a music video, which got some airplay on CMT, but was not released as a single either.